taurusilver7/next-auth/README.md

 Create a schema model to verify the account credentials entered during registration.

+Create utility functions to generate tokens based on token (update/recreate) and email.
+Create lib functions to generateVerficationTokens.

+Add the verification sequence into the login & register actions.
+The login updates the already generated token while the register create (later sends) new verification tokens.

+Perform the same action in auth, since next-auth creates custom pages for errors unaddressed and redirects them without supervision.
+For full security, and seamless UX, restrict the verification sequence in auth.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: